NikhilMukraj/spiking-neural-networks-hardware/docs.md

 ### SPI CPU Controller

 - **todo**
+- Needs to transmit bytes
+- Needs to receive bytes
+- Needs to transmit and recieve to multiple peripherals

 ## AXI Interface

 - **todo**
+- Needs to interface a CPU via AXI (test with Raspberry Pi Pico/Zero)
+- Needs to transmit data
+- Needs to recieve data

 ## Ethernet Interface

 - **todo**
+- Either needs to transmit and recieve ethernet data from CPU through AXI or directly interface it with the FPGA

 ## RGB Display

 - **todo**
+- Needs to display voltages of lattice as iterations progress